haskell/cabal/Cabal/doc/developing-packages.rst

 .. pkg-field:: name: package-name (required)

     The unique name of the package, without the version number.

+    As pointed out in the section on `package descriptions`_, some tools require the package-name specified for this field to match the package description's file-name :file:`{package-name}.cabal`.

 .. pkg-field:: version: numbers (required)